• ECTS

 Objectives

-The UE HAW703 aims to transmit to the students knowledge on the development and the functioning of the tree by an integrative approach.
-The biological cycle of the tree is thus approached through the implementation in space and time of its architecture, its anatomy, and the great functions realized.
-Diversity is addressed through examples of Mediterranean, temperate and tropical species and their adaptations to their environment.
+EU HAW703 aims to provide students with knowledge about tree development and functioning through an integrative approach.
+The biological cycle of trees is thus addressed through the spatial and temporal development of their architecture, anatomy, and major functions.
+Diversity is addressed through examples of Mediterranean, temperate, and tropical species and their adaptations to their environment.

 Read more